Windsor Republicans

 The WRTC meetings are informative and surprisingly lively.
 Members provide reports on the latest activities of the organizations within our town government such as the Town Council, the Board of Education and the Planning and Zoning Commission.
 Issues are raised and discussed.

-Current exceptions: Our next meeting is on March 26th, 2026 in the Town Council Chambers at 7:00 PM.
+Current exceptions: None!
+Our next meeting is on May 21st at 7:00 PM.

 Socialize Informally